Anyone can work with their challenging emotions, if you start gently and slowly, try drawing your monster at a time that isn’t too overwhelming.

 There are still moments when I begin to feel the sensations of anxiety start to take over and this is where I try and find a way to express those feelings, which helps me to release them and not hold on in silence.

 Whilst exploring how to cope better and express my inner feelings, I came across an article online called "How to Feed Your Demons" this talks about feeding your demons of fear, illness, depression, anxiety, trauma etc, rather than fighting them.
 It mentions giving form to these forces through feeling them in the body and noticing their shape, colour, texture etc. It goes on to suggest personifying the demon and finding out what it wants.
 From this point you can start to understand its needs, bring love and compassion and transform the feelings it brings.

 So I started drawing my anxiety monster by noticing its shape and texture, how it feels in body, what sensations it brings and tried to express that through my drawing.
 Once I had drawn the picture I could see that it wasn’t as terrifying as I thought and it was just a scared animal that needed soothing.
 Over the next few days I kept an eye on my anxiety monster and drew more pictures as it became softer and smaller and changed from being a terrifying monster into an animal.

 Mindfully Happy © 2017

-Frances Trussell; Mindfulness Meditation, Training & Therapy in Surrey, London, Twickenham, Twickenham Exchange, East Molesey, Molesey, Kingston, Richmond, Esher, Walton, Weybridge, Hersham, Teddington.
+Frances Trussell; International Mindfulness Meditation, Training & Therapy Online Worldwide and in person in Surrey, London, Twickenham, Twickenham Exchange, East Molesey, Molesey, Kingston, Richmond, Esher, Walton, Weybridge, Hersham, Teddington.
 Mindfulness Based RTT, Mindfulness Therapy, Mindfulness Training, Mindfulness Courses, Mindfulness Speaker